Front page|Sphinx and RST syntax guide (0.9)

 Returns:a*a

-Here, we need to specify in which module should be found the function square, hence the .. module::test directive.
+Here, we need to specify in which module should be found the function square, hence the .. module::sample directive.
 You can use autoclass and automodule in the same way.

-Using the module directive also creates an index (see top right of this page) so it is worth specifying mode information using platform and synopsis options:
+Using the module directive also creates an index (see top right of this page) so it is worth specifying more information using platform and synopsis options for example:

 :platform: Unix, Windows